 Termination letter

-This is of utmost importance, especially if you intend on filing for unemployment benefits: make sure the letter is on company stationary, dated and states the reason for termination and the effective termination date.
+This is of utmost importance, especially if you intend on filing for unemployment benefits: make sure the letter is on company stationery, dated and states the reason for termination and the effective termination date.

 Pay attention that the effective termination date should be *after* the prior notice period.
 For example: an employee with 5 years’ tenure receives a termination letter dated Jan 1st saying that he will be terminated, effective Feb 1st i.e. after the 30-day notice period.
 This is legal.
 However, if the letter had said “effective Jan 11th” – this is illegal.